 - Supervisor’s name and contact information

 - Schedule an appointment with the International Student Advisor to review the required documents and begin processing the authorization.
-The Google Forms will go directly to the International Student Advisor.
+The Google Form will go directly to the International Student Advisor.
 Please bring the following documents to your appointment:

 - Employment offer letter

 - Evidence of registration for your internship credit